 This side dish would even go great on top of my Tex Mex Migas.

-There are really no measurements much here.
+There are really no measurements here.
 It is basically equal parts of the onion, tomatoes, and cilantro.
-Then, I add in 1 jalapeño seeded and diced, and salt to taste.
+Then, I add 1 jalapeño seeded and diced, and salt to taste.
 I usually use two limes, but if you have one big juicy lime, that should be enough.

 Then I serve it on the table in these super fun salsa bowls I got on Amazon.